bread-modular/website/content/blog/06-live-techno-setup-with-bread-modular.md

 title: A Live Techno Setup with Bread Modular
 date: 2025-11-14
 author: Bread Modular Team
-summary: Here we will go through a live Techno setup we can build with Bread Modular
+summary: Here we will go through a live techno setup we can build with Bread Modular
 image: /images/blog/bread-modular-with-friends.jpg
 ---

-This is how we can use Bread Modular to make a Live Techno setup.
-It features following voices:
+This is how we can use Bread Modular to make a live techno setup.
+It features the following voices:

-* 12 voice drum sampler (for kicks & other samples)
+* 12-voice drum sampler (for kicks & other samples)
-* An analog hithat setup
+* An analog hi-hat setup
 * A supersaw bass voice
-* An ACID like bass voice
+* An ACID-like bass voice
-* 9 voice polysynth with a Moog like filter
+* 9-voice polysynth with a Moog-like filter

-In addition to above:
+In addition to the above:

 * All these voices go through a dedicated overdrive
-* There are 2 digital send effects, which can customized as needed (Reverb, Delay, Flanger, etc)
+* There are 2 digital send effects, which can be customized as needed (Reverb, Delay, Flanger, etc)

 ## 1. Mixer Setup

-First let's look at the how connect the mixer.
-For right now, we don't setup any sends & returns.
+First, let's look at how to connect the mixer.
+For now, we don't set up any sends & returns.
 We will do it later.

 [patch]
 4mix:OD_C -> base:L

 ---knobs
 4mix:MIX_GAIN@0.8 This controls the overall volume of all the channels 4mix:DRIVE_SHAPE@0.0 There is no overdrive shaping.
-So, currently this is act as a soft limiter.
+So, currently this acts as a soft limiter.
-4mix:DRIVE_GAIN@0.5 We add some overdrive (currently this is act as a pre-amp)
+4mix:DRIVE_GAIN@0.5 We add some overdrive (currently this acts as a pre-amp)

 [/patch]